cloudevents/spec/spec.md

    For this, the framework will need a suitable metadata discriminator that frees it from having to understand the event details.

+## Attribute Categories

+The number of metadata attributes will be constrained to the minimal set needed to achieve the stated goals.
+To that end, attributes defined by this specification will fall into three categories:
+- required
+- optional
+- extensions

+As the category names imply, "required" attributes will be the ones that are considered vital to all events in all use cases, while "optional" ones will be used in a majority of use cases.
+If an attribute is not common enough to fall into those two categories but would still benefit from the level of interoperability that comes from being well-defined, then it will be placed into the "extensions" category and described in the (extensions)[extensions.md] document.
+The spec will define how these extension attributes will appear within a CloudEvent.

+Core attributes, whether required or optional, are those that describe the event itself.
+For example those attributes may relate to the source, the content type, the time the event occurred, or any identifying information.
+Attributes that are relevant only for certain contexts within which the event may be used will be in the extensions category.
+Examples might include grouping, sampling, correlation, and tracing.

 ## Status
 At this time the specification is focused on the following scope: